 Please note that this will prevent future random contacts from popping up, but you’ll have to manually delete any existing contacts that you don’t want.

-Kalido uses your present location to find you the best matches, and to show you nearby contacts and network members.
+Kalido uses your present location to find you the best matches, and to show you nearby contacts and network members, and to suggest nearby networks to you.
 However, for your safety, your location is only ever given as a general estimate, and never closer than 250m.
-Your Kalido Contacts will see your current country, city, or neighbourhood (whichever is most relevant based on where they are), while other users will only see relative distance from themselves.
+Other network members will see your current country and city, or city and neighbourhood (whichever is most relevant based on where they are).

 Can I control who sees my location?